NEWS

 Her priorities for the general election campaign are affordable and social housing, better provisions for mental health services, additional support for victims of domestic violence, increased Gardaí presence in the community and increased access to GP services.

 Treacy’s election leaflet is available to view here.
-You can listen to our interview with Treacy on our ‘General Election 2024’ podcast series.
+You can listen to our interview with Treacy on our ‘General Election 2024’ podcast series and read our in-depth profile here.

 Cllr Ellen Troy, Aontú